fictionco/fiction/@apps/factor/docs/basic-example.md

 ## 7. Run The CLI

 Now it's time to run the Factor CLI and see if our application is working.
-Open up your terminal and type `yarn factor dev`.
+Open up your terminal and type `npx factor dev`.
 You should see the CLI build and then run the dev server for your application.

 Once built, open up [localhost:3000](https://localhost:3000) and you should see "This is my home page."
 Congratulations!
 Our basic app is running.